respeaker/respeakerd/doc/DEVELOPER_MANUAL.md

 `respeakerd` is the server application for the microphone array solutions of SEEED, based on `librespeaker` which combines the audio front-end processing algorithms.

-It's also a good example on how to utilize the `librespeaker`.
+It's also a good example showing how to utilize the `librespeaker`.
 Users can implement their own server application / daemon to invoke `librespeaker`.

-This manual shows how to compile and run this project `respeakerd`, and then introduces the protocol used in the communication between `respeakerd` and a Python client implementation of AVS (https://github.com/respeaker/avs).
+This manual shows how to compile and run this project `respeakerd`, and then introduces the protocol used in the communication between `respeakerd` and a Python client implementation for AVS (https://github.com/respeaker/avs).

 ## 2. How to compile